ujr/dockers/dirvish/README.md

 ## Miscellaneous

+Use `--whole-file` if the network is faster than the disk!
+This option is implied if Dirvish is used for local copies.
+It is passed to rsync and turns off the rsync incremental update algorithm.
+For good performance, use a non-journalling filesystem for the vaults!

 When writing shell functions, the closing brace must be on its own line or follow a control operator; otherwise it is considered another command argument.
 This is equally true